fivebluepetals/rollback-action/README.md

 For (2), it uses `git merge-base --is-ancestor $revision HEAD` with the assumption that if $revision is an ancestor, then the expression returns 0; otherwise, the expression returns 1.

+If both of these checks succeed, then the script will perform the hard reset and the force push.
+Otherwise, it will terminate with a non-zero exit code.

 ## Be Really Careful!